Lee Marvin as Charlie Strom, professional mob hitman

 Charlie’s sunglasses have thick brown plastic frames with dark green lenses.

-Although not very clearly seen here, Charlie appears to be wearing a stainless non-date Rolex Submariner 5513 with a black dial and black bezel on a stainless link bracelet.
-It is best seen when wearing his Glen plaid suit to lock Norman Fell into a sweatbox or when wearing his blue suit and firing his suppressed .357 during the gunfight finale.
+Although not very clearly seen here, Charlie appears to be wearing a stainless non-date Rolex Submariner ref.
+5508 with a black dial and black bezel on a stainless link bracelet.
+It is best seen when wearing his glen plaid suit to lock Norman Fell into a sweatbox or when wearing his blue suit and firing his suppressed .357 during the gunfight finale.

 Unlike other professional killers, Charlie Strom doesn’t care that his sharp clothing draws attention.
 In fact, he seems to relish looking every bit the intimidating gangster.